-The Chief Officer Governors' Office, through the Webmaster, is ultimately responsible for the content on Web sites of his or her organization and for its delivery.
+The Chief Officer ICT, through the director of ICT, is ultimately responsible for the content on Web sites of his or her organization and for its delivery.
 Therefore, managers should establish guidelines for the approval of Web content and its delivery.